 It was random internet surfing for Europe’s most scenic train journeys that brought the Belgrade to Bar railway route to my attention.
-It’s hard to beat the atmosphere and romance of train travel particularly when it involves crossing international borders.
+It’s hard to beat the atmosphere and romance of train travel particularly when it involves crossing international borders, in this case from Serbia to Montenegro.
 Let’s face it, would Brief Encounter have had the same impact had Noel Coward based it in a bus station?

 In post-WWII Yugoslavia, The Blue Train was specially commissioned to facilitate leader Josip Broz Tito’s travel throughout the federation, acting as a mobile residence and office.
 When the Belgrade to Bar railway line opened in 1976, after over twenty years of construction, the first train to pass through was Tito’s Blue Train.
 Nowadays, the route is a popular way for Belgrade folk to reach the beaches of Montenegro’s Adriatic coast via the Montenegrin capital, Podgorica.